Opening a Bank Account in Panama: A 2026 Operational Guide

 - Underestimating due diligence.
 Banks apply rigorous filters: AML, WorldCheck (Thomson Reuters), Google verification, bank references, proof of source of funds, and social media analysis.
 Transparency is mandatory.

 - Choosing the wrong bank.
-Not all banks are the same: some accept only local workers with paychecks, others have only a national license, and others don't accept foreigners, even residents.
+Not all banks are created equal: some accept only local workers with paychecks, others have only a national license, and others don't accept foreigners, even residents.
 Choosing the right bank is crucial.

 - Omit your actual tax residency.
 Panama is a member of the CRS.
 If you declare a false tax residency, your account will be closed.
 This is why combining your account and residency in Panama is the correct strategy.